Interstate 4 Dead Zone in Haunted Florida

 |

-The History of the Interstate 4 Dead Zone
+The Tragic History of the I-4 Dead Zone

-Address: Dead Zone on Interstate 4, near the St. John’s River, Florida.
+Location: Dead Zone, Interstate 4, near St. John’s River, Florida.

 Stay curious, but always stay within the bounds of the law and show consideration for the spiritual and historical significance of haunted places.